Section 3 — Course and subject requirements

 3.8 Attendance and/or participation requirements

-3.8.1 If there are any attendance and/or participation requirements for a subject, they must be prescribed in the relevant subject outline.
+3.8.1 If there are any attendance and/or participation requirements for a subject, they must be prescribed in the relevant subject information provided to students.

 3.8.2 If a student does not satisfy the prescribed attendance and/or participation requirements for a subject, the Responsible Academic Officer may: